backstage/backstage/plugins/auth-backend/api-report.md

 // src/identity/types.d.ts:31:9 - (ae-forgotten-export) The symbol "AnyJWK" needs to be exported by the entry point index.d.ts
 // src/providers/aws-alb/provider.d.ts:77:5 - (ae-forgotten-export) The symbol "AwsAlbResult" needs to be exported by the entry point index.d.ts
 // src/providers/github/provider.d.ts:97:5 - (ae-forgotten-export) The symbol "StateEncoder" needs to be exported by the entry point index.d.ts
+// src/providers/types.d.ts:50:5 - (ae-forgotten-export) The symbol "TokenParams" needs to be exported by the entry point index.d.ts
-// src/providers/types.d.ts:131:5 - (ae-forgotten-export) The symbol "AuthProviderConfig" needs to be exported by the entry point index.d.ts
+// src/providers/types.d.ts:180:5 - (ae-forgotten-export) The symbol "AuthProviderConfig" needs to be exported by the entry point index.d.ts
 ```